EU prepares emergency plan to do without Russian energy

 She said the plan would be developed in coordination with the Czech government, whose prime minister highlighted the political pressure across the EU to act.

-“Energy prices are suffocating our economy,” Premier Petr Fiala said alongside von der Leyen.
+“Energy prices are suffocating our economy,” Czech Prime Minister Petr Fiala said alongside Von der Leyen.
 “This is our biggest test for the coming months.”

-The commission announced in May a plan dubbed REPowerEU to abandon Russian energy amid the Kremlin’s war in Ukraine, proposing a nearly 300 billion-euro ($312 billion) package that includes more efficient use of fuels and faster rollout of renewable power.
+The commission announced in May a plan dubbed REPowerEU to abandon Russian energy amid the Kremlin’s war in Ukraine, proposing a nearly $312-billion package that includes more efficient use of fuels and faster rollout of renewable power.

 This investment initiative is meant to help the 27 EU countries start weaning themselves off Russian fossil fuels this year.
 The goal is to deprive Russia, the EU’s main supplier of oil, natural gas and coal, of tens of billions in revenue and strengthen EU climate policies.